C3S/collecting_society_docker/README.rst

 The applications (trytond, proteus, pyramid) provide distinct files for all application `environments`_, which are included depending on the value of the `.env`_ variable ``ENVIRONMENT``.
 The applications might use envvars as well indicated by the syntax ``${VARIABLE}`` in the configuration file.
+The same syntax can also be used in ``project.yml``.
 The following sections provide a list of all envvar and configuration files for each application.

 .. _Trytond Config: